Ice Stories

 Trolling for Tubes

-SUMMIT CAMP, GREENLAND-- Today was one of those days that makes me feel so lucky to be up here at Summit Camp, working in the snow.
-It was beautiful, sunny, and warm, with brilliant blue… {Read More »}
+SUMMIT CAMP, GREENLAND-- Today was one of those days that makes me feel so lucky to be up here at Summit Camp, working in the… {Read More »}

 Tagging Icebergs From Above

 SOUTHERN OCEAN-- One very important piece of information needed to study an iceberg is its geographical location at any given time.
-By analyzing the iceberg's position with respect to the ship we can relate the… {Read More »}
+By analyzing the iceberg's… {Read More »}

 It’s the Pits

 SUMMIT CAMP, GREENLAND-- We started the major task of our field season today: digging and sampling a three meter snow pit.
-This pit is located about a half mile outside of camp, in an area… {Read More »}
+This pit is located… {Read More »}